ahuacate/pve-host/README.md

 And click `Apply Changes`.

-As you've probably concluded you must add any new HAProxy backend server IPv4 address(s) to the UniFi Pre-Authorization Access list for HAProxy frontend to have access to these servers.
+As you've probably concluded you must add all new HAProxy backend server IPv4 address(s) to the UniFi Pre-Authorization Access list for HAProxy frontend to have access to these servers.

 # 4. PVE Host Manager Easy Script Installer